 may have to type something such as

-lvm lvcreate <arguments> instead of
+lvm lvcreate <arguments>

 There is no real need for graphical tools with LVM because the physical way the blocks are stored does not really matter.
 With LVM we don’t have to know whether the volume is stored at the beginning or at the end of the disk: you can grow or shrink your volumes as long as there is some space somewhere in the Volume-Group.
 The lvm2 commands are really easy to use directly once you understand how they work.
 These commands accept the sizes in common units such as MB, GB, TB.
 You don’t have to worry about sectors or cylinders.
 Thereafter you just use the filesystem commands such as mkfs, fsck, resizefs on your volumes.
 There is no real need for graphical tools to do that either.

 There are many good reasons to use LVM: